GWAWR services was born of the belief that connection to nature is deeply important.

 I arrived to permaculture after a certificate III in Social Services Work; realizing that, to me, creating healthy social structures and creating a healthy environment go hand in hand.
 Discovering first-hand permaculture through volunteering on the build of a permaculture garden for an Eco&Art festival felt just right.
 Followed a Permaculture Design Course from the Northern School of Permaculture through the Institute Bon Pasteur; an amazing 18 months journey, learning and working on different projects with the Institute.

-I strive to include permaculture's ethics and principles - that to me translate, between other things, as a respect of the deep inter-dependence of each and every elements of the web of life - in all my work.
+I strive to include permaculture's ethics and principles in all my work; this to me translate as, between other things, respect of the deep inter-dependence of each and every element of the web of life.

 While I love exploring the complexity of creating a fairer and healthier food system, my main interests currently lay in community building and bringing back Nature to where we live.
 While some find the sights of fields as far as one can see most inspiring; the possibilities that small spaces and urban settings offer are my current inspiration.

 ** It's worth remembering as Grace Oedel notes in 'Loam - Permaculture In Practice' that '' This ethical mode of life design is not new.
 While David Holmgren and Bill Mollison, (two white males academics), are most often credited with 'inventing' permaculture, indigenous communities have been living this way for thousands of years.
 One key feature of this system is shifting from short-term to long-term thinking.
 We must ask how today's actions will affect the generations to come.''.
 I note this while of course recognizing, respecting and honoring the great work that David Holmgren and Bill Mollison have been doing.